Hacker-DARKDEVIL/hardware-shop/README.md

 ## 📄 License

 © 2025 JEEVASH.D.
-All rights reserved
+All rights reserved.

+This source code is proprietary and confidential.
+No part of this codebase may be copied, modified, distributed, or used in any form without explicit written permission from the author.

 ---